Cyber-F0x/Cyber-F0x.github.io/_posts/2020-04-10-Vulnserver-TRUN.md

 https://owasp.org/www-community/vulnerabilities/Buffer_Overflow

 Which sums it up pretty nicely.
-Essentially we have an arbitrary bucket of memory that we can fill with more data than application expects allowing us to naughty things.
+Essentially we have an arbitrary bucket of memory that we can fill with more data than the application expects allowing us to do evil things.

 In this case we want to overfill the buffer in such a way to gain control over the execution of the program.
-We can do this by overwriting the EIP register
+We can do this by overwriting the EIP register.

 The EIP is a register in 32 bit architectures, in 64 bit architectures this is the RIP.
 It's job is to point the CPU to where the next instruction is.
 For example if the EIP was set to 0x01020304 the CPU would go to this address and execute the opcode at that address.